Dialogues between International and Public Law

-'I feel that undertaking the internship at BIICL has helped develop my ability to research Chinese law which will assist me in completing my LLM and undertaking a PhD.
-I appreciate the opportunity that undertaking this internship has given me to develop both academically, and professionally'.
+'I feel that undertaking the volunteer research position at BIICL has helped develop my ability to research Chinese law which will assist me in completing my LLM and undertaking a PhD.
+I appreciate the opportunity that undertaking this position has given me to develop both academically, and professionally'.

 'I am incredibly grateful for this opportunity, which has developed me both personally and professionally and opened my eyes to the breadth of international legal work in the UK, and would wholeheartedly recommend the experience to all Melbourne Law School students.'
 See Louise's full report here.

 Martin Clark, Volunteer, April-June 2015

 'My internship has been and will continue to be of immense benefit to my studies and planned career as an academic.
 My involvement at BIICL, though brief, has had a profound effect on my own work and methods, and the connections I made with BIICL's researchers are ones that I hope will continue long into the future.'
 See Martin's full report here.